hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 * `cname` - The host that each frontendEndpoint must CNAME to.

-* `frontdoor_id` - The ID of the Front Door which can be used to filter on the incoming header `X-Azure-FDID` attribute which is sent by the Front Door to your backend.
+* `header_frontdoor_id` - The unique ID of the Front Door which is embedded into the incoming headers `X-Azure-FDID` attribute and maybe used to filter traffic sent by the Front Door to your backend.

 * `id` - The ID of the FrontDoor.